bossesand/OHTI-HT-osc-wifi/README.md

 ToDo
 --------
 Add LED indication of calibration stage!
-(Steady light , then fast flashes?)!
-Store and reload BNO055 Calibration over PowerOff in program flash!
+(Steady light , then fast flashes?)! - Done, in a way Store and reload BNO055 Calibration over PowerOff in program flash!
 The OSC port for UDP broadcast is fixed at 9000, make it configurable?
 Add OSC support over websocket to control Omnitone webplayer.
-Do not send any osc message if the headtracker is stationary?
+Do not send any OSC message if the headtracker is stationary, might save power?
+Make it possible to control the ohti web based player with this HT

 Design choices:
 -------------------------
-Originaly BNO055 IMU was used to minimize the programming effort and cpu load.
+Originally BNO055 IMU was used to minimize the programming effort and cpu load.
 Several versions of headtracker message protocols have been tried.
 OSC WiFi UDP is chosen for this version, only drawback is the current consumption of the WiFi communication.